krzysk1/p40/README.md

 The Curtiss P-40 Warhawk was an American single-engined, single-seat, all-metal fighter and ground-attack aircraft that first flew in 1938.
 The P-40 design was a modification of the previous Curtiss P-36 Hawk which reduced development time and enabled a rapid entry into production and operational service.
 The Warhawk was used by most Allied powers during World War II, and remained in frontline service until the end of the war.
 (From Wikipedia, the free encyclopedia)

-This is free add-on for Aerofly FS2 developed by Krzysztof Kaniewski, 2015-2019 Original 3D model by Emmanuel Baranger (3D/FDM), Tomcatter (Instruments).
+This is free add-on developed by Krzysztof Kaniewski for Aerofly FS2 , 2015-2019; then for Aerofly FS4; Nov 2023 Original 3D model by Emmanuel Baranger (3D/FDM), Tomcatter (Instruments).
 Downloaded from http://helijah.free.fr/flightgear/hangar.htm
 Belly tank model by Matthew Ivey, 2019 default livery was made by : Emmanuel BARANGER 2012 Thanks to them.

- Some features may not work as intended and this aircraft could crash your Aerofly FS2.
+ Some features may not work as intended and this aircraft could crash your Aerofly FS4.
  Use it at your own risk!

 Installation

-1. Unzip file and move the folder "p40" to C:\Users\~\Documents\Aerofly FS2\aircraft.
+1. Unzip file and move the folder "p40" to C:\Users\~\Documents\Aerofly FS4\aircraft.

 Tips: